 Overlooking the Hudson River in Tarrytown, New York, is Lyndhurst, one of America’s finest Gothic Revival mansions.
-Designed in 1838 by Alexander Jackson Davis, its architectural brilliance is complemented by the park-like landscape of the estate and a comprehensive collection of original decorative arts.
-Its noteworthy occupants included former New York City mayor William Paulding, merchant George Merritt, and railroad tycoon Jay Gould.
+Designed in 1838 by Alexander Jackson Davis (1803-1892), the mansion’s architectural brilliance is complemented by its comprehensive collection of original decorative arts and the estate’s park-like landscape.

-The estate was shaped during more than a century by these three families.
-Their influence is evident in the expansion of the main house from a country villa “in the pointed style” to a Gothic mansion, as well as in the rich furnishings and in the park-like design of the grounds.
+The estate was shaped for more than a century by three families and their staff: The Pauldings, The Merritts, and the Goulds.
+Their influence is evident in the expansion of the main house from a country villa “in the pointed style” to a Gothic mansion, the park-like design of the grounds, as well as in the rich furnishings and decorations inside.

 The 19th century was a period of political and technological change in America.
-Romanticism dominated the arts, and as the movement emphasized the appreciation of nature, imagination, and emotion, the Hudson River Valley became the center of painting and architecture.
+Romanticism dominated the arts, and the movement emphasized the appreciation of nature, imagination, and emotion as the Hudson River Valley became the center for painting and architecture.
 Wealthy patrons commissioned the construction of mansions in a variety of styles along the bluffs of the river from New York City to Albany.

 Fascination with the property continued for decades.
 As ideas of wealth and status changed with the growing nation, so did the estate, reflecting the tastes and interests of wealthy New York.

 Designed in 1838 by Alexander Jackson Davis, Lyndhurst is considered to be one of America’s finest examples of Gothic architecture.
-The estate was shaped during more than a century by the three families that owned it.
-Their influence is evident in the expansion of the main house from a country villa “in the pointed style” to a Gothic mansion, as well as in the rich furnishings and in the park-like design of the grounds.
-The video below shows the history and evolution of the Lyndhurst mansion and the changes each family made.
+The estate was shaped for more than a century by the three families that owned it and their influence is evident in the expansion of the house from a country villa “in the pointed style” to a Gothic mansion.
+Additionally, since Davis was in charge of the original construction and the later expansion, his interior decor and furnishing designs can still be found inside the house.
+The video below shows the evolution of the architectural changes at Lyndhurst mansion.

 Portrait of William Paulding